 Set your resolution at 1080×1080 for square and 1080×1350 for portrait.
 Keep frame rates at 30 fps.
 A bitrate between 3,500 and 5,000 kbps maintains quality without being overkill.

-Sound matters here too!
+Sound matters here, too!
 Use AAC with a bitrate around 128 kbps to keep viewers engaged.
-Curious for more?
+Want more?
 Check out Instagram’s media specifications for the latest updates.

 Heroic Shorts can help with quick edits for Instagram.
 Automated features streamline the process, making my shorts stand out on social.

-Facebook likes videos in MP4 format as well.
-Aim for a resolution of 1280×720 at a 30 fps frame rate.
-This keeps your content sharp across devices.
+Facebook also likes videos in MP4 format.
+Aim for a resolution of 1280×720 at a 30 fps frame rate, which keeps your content sharp across devices.

-Bitrate of 4,000 kbps does the trick for most videos, but if you’re showcasing detailed graphics, up it to 8,000 kbps.
+The bitrate of 4,000 kbps does the trick for most videos, but if you’re showcasing detailed graphics, up it to 8,000 kbps.
 Remember, captions can enhance engagement, giving your videos more reach.
-For audio, AAC at 128 kbps works great.
+For audio, AAC at 128 kbps works excellently.
 Dive into Facebook’s video specifications for more info on boosting video performance.

 TikTok